Summer in Wonderland.

 Sleaford Mods – Eton Alive

-Well, since I’ve recently accommodated Pet Shop Boys (in the format of cheap ugly plastic compact diskettes on the CD shelves), there’s no reason not to support Sleaford Mods and buy their own vinyl products.
+Well, since I’ve recently accommodated Pet Shop Boys (in the format of cheap ugly plastic compact diskettes on the CD shelves), there’s no reason not to support Sleaford Mods and buy their own vinyl products [Extreme Eating Records].
 Hoarding stuff, it’s a sin!
-Unlike PSB, SM are minimal synth pop duo that mastered dirty language of pop (with plenty of local references which are hardly understandable to foreigners like me).
+Unlike PSB, SM are minimal synth pop duo that mastered dirty language of POP (with plenty of local references which are hardly understandable to foreigners like me).
 Singer usually attacks in disgust, spewing venomous words at fake posturing and overwhelming stupidity.
 And with very special pleasure, at the R’n’R icons from the past!
 Change has come with “Eton Alive”.

 The Young Gods – DATA Mirage Tangram